DOT Inspections • Compliance Support • Safety Findings • Repair Priorities

 A DOT inspection should do more than check a box.
 It should tell you what is safe, what is questionable, what could put a truck out of service, and what needs to be handled before it becomes a roadside problem.

-Serving Blair, Omaha, Fremont, Council Bluffs, and regional fleets that need inspection clarity before the road exposes the problem.
+Serving Blair, Omaha, Fremont, Council Bluffs, Missouri Valley, the I-29 corridor, the I-80 corridor, eastern Nebraska, and western Iowa with inspection clarity before the road exposes the problem.

 Annual DOT Inspection Support